Kennyk22/SudoLit/README.md

 # SudoLit

 An app that lets you create simple visual flowcharts for creative projects.
-Create, Save and edit Flowccharts with text and images.
+Create, Save and edit Flowcharts with text and images.

 ![SudoLit](https://user-images.githubusercontent.com/114926465/218268179-6799f273-f1b1-4d09-99e9-271b4a1dd41f.jpg)